As Maggie Saab, whose family was from Kilis, Armenia (now part of Turkey), taught Lindsay Sterling in Falmouth, MA.

 5. Prepare and layer the phyllo dough.
 Melt the butter in the microwave or on the stove.
 Line a cookie sheet with parchment paper.
 Open the phyllo dough and unroll it so that the stack of rectangular sheets lays flat.
 Clear a workspace in front of you.
 Have the butter, phyllo and cookie sheet handy.
 Take two sheets of the phyllo dough off the stack and lay them in front of you on the counter with the the longest edge facing you.
 (Cover the stack of phyllo dough with a clean towel so the rest of the phyllo doesn't dry out and break while you're working).
 Brush a thin layer of butter on the top sheets that you just placed in front of you.
 Take another two pieces of phyllo dough from the stack and lay them right on top of the ones in front of you.
 Brush the top layer with butter.

-6. Line a sheet pan or cookie sheet with parchment paper.
-Then make an inch-thick row of the nut mixture on the phyllo along the edge closest to you.
+6. Make an inch-thick row of the nut mixture on the phyllo along the edge closest to you.
 Roll the phyllo layers over the filling as tightly as you can, squeezing the nuts once they're enclosed, to get them into the cylinder shape.
 Continue rolling away from you through the rest of the phyllo dough so that you end up with a long cylinder that's about an inch in diameter.
 Transfer to a sheet pan lined with parchment paper.

 7. Brush the top of the roll with butter, and use a paring knife to cut across the roll at a diagonal making pieces that are about an inch wide.
 Make more rolls just like the first until you run out of filling.
 Bake the baklava until golden, 15-20 minutes.
 Remove from the oven and immediately spoon the cool syrup slowly over each roll.
 Listen to it sizzle.
 The syrup will pool a little below each row by about a half of an inch, but don't worry.
 Over time the hot pastry will suck up all the syrup.
 Sprinkle the tops of the pastry with crushed unsalted pistachios if you like.
 Present the pieces in a pretty shape like a spiral or concentric circles on a platter.